convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

 Create a complete Convertigo Flow backend and Svelte frontend in the target project named by the campaign harness.

-The supplied fixture directory contains two XML datasets for one shop and two fallback images.
+The supplied fixture directory contains two XML datasets for one shop, two fallback images and three progress animations.
 Build an idempotent server initialization path that loads the datasets into a project-owned FullSync database.
-The client is read-only: it must synchronize the database locally, browse the catalog hierarchy, and show product details from the local database after synchronization.
+The client is read-only: it must pull the database locally, browse the catalog hierarchy, and show product details from the local database after synchronization.

 ## Functional result

-- A first-use screen initializes or verifies the server dataset, then performs a pull or bidirectional synchronization with visible progress and errors.
+- First use shows three ordered automatic states: server initialization, a one-shot FullSync pull with visible progress, then local index preparation by executing and awaiting a real local catalog view.
+Use the supplied animation for each state and never leave synchronization active at 100/100.
 - A catalog screen starts at the shop root and lets the user descend through categories until products are reached.
-- Category rows/cards show a name and image when available.
+- Category and product cards show a name and image when available.
+Keep the browsing cards compact: packaging and price belong to detail, not the product grid.
-- Product rows/cards show a name, packaging, unit price and image when available.
-- A product detail view reads the selected local document and displays its name, packaging, unit price and image.
+- A product detail view reads the selected local document and displays its name, unit price and image.
 - Back navigation preserves an understandable hierarchy.
+- The breadcrumb begins with `RAYONS`, renders every selected ancestor as its own action before the grid, and restores any earlier level without adding a history entry.
 - A product can belong to more than one catalog category.
 Every relationship in the fixture must remain queryable; do not collapse a list of parent ids into one database key.